theedgy/cc-post/POST.md

 </AppStore>
 ```

-`AppStore` component is how we called our store component, and everything inside suppose to be possible to connect.
+`AppStore` is how we called our store component and everything inside suppose to be possible to connect.
 We won't know without try, so lets do it.
 Starting as always from teams list we need to export it by HOC mentioned above `connect` :

 ```javascript